 During your degree, you’ll conduct your own laboratory-based project where you’ll benefit from the research experience of our internationally renowned academic staff.

 Our graduates find career opportunities in the pharmaceutical industry, the food industry, forensic science and research institutes.
 The transferable skills acquired during this degree make our graduates attractive to employers in many other areas such as management, finance, teaching and marketing

 This degree will also provide an excellent platform for research-based careers in Biology and Biomedicine, including further postgraduate study for MSc or PhD qualifications.

 Lancaster University is dedicated to ensuring you not only gain a highly reputable degree, you also graduate with the relevant life and work based skills.
 We are unique in that every student is eligible to participate in The Lancaster Award which offers you the opportunity to complete key activities such as work experience, employability awareness, career development, campus community and social development.
 Visit our Employability section for full details.

 Typical entry requirements

 A-level: AAB.
-To include two science A-levels from Biol/Chem/Geog/Maths/Physics/Psychology
+To include two science A-levels or HLs from Biol/Human Biol/Chem/Geog/Maths/Physics/Psychology

 General Studies: Only accepted if taken as one of four A levels